Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/integration-with-post-processing.md

 ![Editing post-processing effects using Overrides.](Images/post-proc/volume-new-scene-post-proc-from-scratch.png)

-To configure location-based post-processing effects, see [How to use Local Volumes](Volumes.md#volume-local).
+To configure location-based post-processing effects, refer to the documentation on [How to use Local Volumes](Volumes.md#volume-local).

 ## Post-processing in URP for mobile devices